 In college one of my friends was trying to be a rapper.
-He heard some of my beats I made using an old Casio keyboard.
+He heard some of the beats I made using an old Casio keyboard.
 He told me about this software he was using that was really easy to learn called FL Studio.
 I went to the student computer lab, downloaded the demo and didn’t sleep for 3 or 4 days.
 When I purchased the full version and I could finally save, ahh life was great!
 I haven’t been able to live without FL.
 Each version continues to get better than the last.
 I use other software but FL Studio is the main DAW I run everything out of.
 Wouldn’t be where I am without it.

-Tell us about your production environment & toys?
+Tell us about your production environment & toys.

-Like I said FL Studio is the core, but I use Maschine (which I won at iStandard Showcase) inside of FL Studio so I can alternate using it as a midi controller and as a plugin.
-I got a whole bunch of sounds and vsts.
-I got a super old Premier 76 midi keyboard from the 80s (or 70s I think) but the keys feel like a fender.
+Like I said FL Studio is the core, but I use Maschine (which I won at iStandard Showcase) inside of FL Studio so I can alternate using it as a MIDI controller and as a plugin.
+I got a whole bunch of sounds and VSTs.
+I got a super old Premier 76 midi keyboard from the 80s (or 70s I think), but the keys feel like a Fender.
 I have an Axiom 25, Focusrite Scarlett and PMC Monitors that I also won at iStandards Showcase.

 Do you have any links you would like to share?